 - A real-time notification system for sharing announcements and articles

-The platform also provides for one-step authentication for all tools — the student needs to sign in only once to access all integrated tools.
-Extension Engine also made the Open edX gradebook far more robust — able to accept manual grading of collaboration and student participation in synchronous events as well as provide real-time grade tracking for the student.
+The platform also provides for one-step authentication — students need to sign in only once to access all integrated tools.
+Extension Engine also made the Open edX gradebook far more robust — able to accept manual grading of collaboration and student participation in synchronous events, as well as provide real-time grade tracking for the student.

-In addition to building NeXus, the Learning Experience Design team worked directly with Notre Dame faculty to make their content and pedagogy come alive in an online environment and to create engaging, student-centered experiences that result in effective learning.
-Extension Engine also supported Notre Dame with marketing services to help create a website and marketing collateral, and to drive potential student interest with marketing automation and digital advertising.
+In addition to building NeXus, the Learning Experience Design team worked directly with Notre Dame faculty to bring their content and pedagogy to life online, and to create engaging, student-centered experiences.
+Extension Engine also supported Notre Dame with marketing services to help create a website and collateral and to drive potential student interest with marketing automation and digital advertising.

-Notre Dame’s NeXus platform is a stunning integration of third-party tools and custom software that provides the highest-quality online learning possible with today’s technology — a leading-edge platform on which Notre Dame can build additional degree programs well into the future.
+Notre Dame’s NeXus platform is a stunning integration of third-party tools and custom software that provides the highest-quality online learning possible with today’s technology.
+It’s a leading-edge platform on which Notre Dame can build additional degree programs well into the future.

 An attractive, intuitive, branded dashboard features: one-click access to calendars, discussion channels, videoconferencing, and the entire Google suite.